Keio University

 Once again, I would like to express my deep gratitude to President Itoh, the faculty and staff of Keio University, and everyone in the Keio Gijuku Shachu who cooperated.

-As you all know well, I have heard that Yukichi Fukuzawa purchased a vast number of books for classes at Keio University during this visit to the U.S. Also, although this was his third overseas voyage, Masanao Kano points out in "Yukichi Fukuzawa" that one of his true purposes was to "see modern society once again."
+As you all know well, I have heard that Yukichi Fukuzawa purchased a vast number of books for classes at Keio University during this visit to the U.S. Also, although this was his third overseas trip, Masanao Kano points out in "Yukichi Fukuzawa" that one of his true purposes was to "see modern society once again."

 Commonalities and Differences Between Yukichi Fukuzawa and Umeko Tsuda

 Umeko spent about 11 years in her first period of study in the U.S. until 1882.
 Then, in 1889, she studied in America again, spending three years at Bryn Mawr College.
-Furthermore, she traveled to the U.S. and Europe for about a year from 1898 to 1899 before the founding of the school for English studies (later Tsuda University) in 1900, for about a year in 1907 for medical treatment and observation, and for about half a year in 1913 to attend a conference, experiencing five overseas voyages in her lifetime.
+Furthermore, she traveled to the U.S. and Europe for about a year from 1898 to 1899 before the founding of the school for English studies (later Tsuda University) in 1900, for about another year in 1907 for medical treatment and observation, and for about half a year in 1913 to attend a conference, experiencing five overseas trips in her lifetime.

 Regarding language, she returned home having almost forgotten her mother tongue, Japanese.
 When she returned at age 17, Umeko experienced tremendous culture shock.
 However, Umeko overcame these difficulties one by one and moved forward step by step, thinking about what she herself should do for Japanese society.